Ingestion Controls

 • Complete traces ingested (blue): The percentage of traces that have been ingested by Datadog.

-• Complete traces not retained (gray): The percentage of traces that have intentionally not been forwarded to Datadog by the Agent or the tracing library.
-This can happen for one of two reasons depending on your configuration:
+• Complete traces not retained (gray): The percentage of traces that have not been ingested by Datadog.
+Some traces might be dropped because:

-1. By default, the Agent distributes an ingestion rate to services depending on service traffic.
+1. By default, the Agent automatically sets a sampling rate on services, depending on service traffic.

-2. When the service is manually configured to ingest a certain percentage of traces at the tracing library level.
+2. The service is configured to ingest a certain percentage of traces using sampling rules.

 • Traces dropped due to the Agent CPU or RAM limit (red): This mechanism may drop spans and create incomplete traces.
 To fix this, increase the CPU and memory allocation for the infrastructure that the Agent runs on.

-Click on any service row to view the Service Ingestion Summary, a detailed view providing actionable insights on the ingestion configuration of the service.
+Click on any service to view the Service Ingestion Summary, which provides actionable insights and configuration options for managing that service’s trace ingestion.

 Explore the Ingestion reasons breakdown to see which mechanisms are responsible for your service ingestion.
 Each ingestion reason relates to one specific ingestion mechanism.
 After changing your service ingestion configuration, you can observe the increase or decrease of ingested bytes and spans in this timeseries graph based on the past hour of ingested data.